 It's of course more *likely* that you'll see the Northern Lights on a night that various Lights-chasing tours are running, but never consider it a guarantee.
 (I've been on two Northern Lights tours where we never saw anything – many companies will let you re-book on a second night for free if this happens to you.)

-The KP-index is essentially the closest thing to a Northern Lights forecast that we have.
+The (officially the Planetary K-index) is essentially the closest thing to a Northern Lights forecast that we have.
 It measures geomagnetic storm strength on a scale of 0 to 9, and the numbers correspond to the strength (and brightness) of any possible aurora.